WENATCHEE CENTRAL LIONS COMMITTEES/PROJECTS

 APPLESOX TICKET SALES: Schedules volunteers to sell and collect tickets at the box office at approximately 20-25 home games of the Apple Sox baseball team.
 Meets May-July.
 Games June-August.

-BIRTHDAYS: Arranges for recognition of members celebrating birthdays each month.
+BIRTHDAYS: Arranges for recognition of members celebrating birthdays every 3 months.
 Meets as needed.

 CALENDAR/NEWSLETTER: Creates and maintains a calendar of upcoming events, to be attached to the newsletter to make members aware of events well in advance.
 Publishes weekly Club newsletter.
 Committee acts as reporters, covering Club events and personalities and submits these items to the editor.
 Meets as needed.